 What is a CID (Community Improvement District)?

-A CID is a local government entity created to execute certain government funded services including street and road construction and maintenance, parks and recreations, storm water and sewage systems, water systems, public transportation systems, and other services and facilities.
+A CID is a self-taxing entity created to execute certain services including street and road construction and maintenance, parks and recreations, storm water and sewage systems, water systems, public transportation systems, and other services and facilities.
 CIDs are created through the enactment by the local government(s) of resolution and the consent of the governed.
 A CID is administered by a Board of Directors.
 The make-up of a district’s Board consists of both elected board members and appointed board members.
 Some board members are elected on ballots weighted by value of property interests, and some based upon one vote per owner, regardless of value.

 How does the CID raise funds for the district?